SamuelSchmidgall/RandomMutationSearch/README.md

 (5) repeat algorithm starting at step 2.

 **Notice that this can be seen as a greedy genetic algorithm with an adaptive child-population size, and a parent-population size of 1.** e.g. if N random mutations are denied then the child population size (so far) is N since N mutations of the parent have been evaluated.
+The greedy aspect comes from the fact that the adaptive population size finishes growing once the first locally optimum solution presents itself.

 Cite the paper as: